-Shah Jahan: Creator of the Taj Mahal and One of the Most Powerful Mughal Emperors
+Shah Jahan: Mughal Emperor, Creator of the Taj Mahal, Champion of Fine Cuisine

 Portraits of the Mughal emperor Shah Jahan, and his favorite wife – empress Mumtaz Mahal. ( CC BY SA 3.0 )

 Recently we’ve been able to get a glimpse into the lavish meals that were available in Shah Jahan’s household.
 As you’ll soon see, the Mughal empire was relatively stable, apart from intrigue within the court itself, and Shah Jahan was known to entertain visiting dignitaries during his reign.

 The ornately illustrated Persian manuscript called the ‘ Nuskha-e-Shahjahani’ sat in the British Library’s collection for a long time before food historian Salma Yusuf Husain came along and translated the manuscript detailing what cam out of the emperor’s royal kitchens.
 The result is ‘The Mughal Feast’ , which provides insight not only into Mughal cuisine, but also the lifestyle and nature of Shah Jahan.